cockroachdb/docs/v21.2/security-reference/authorization.md

 CockroachDB has a unified authorization model, meaning that a given user's permissions are governed by the same policies in different contexts such as accessing the SQL shell or viewing data from the DB Console.
 {{site.data.alerts.end}}

+For documentation of procedures related to managing users on CockroachDB clusters, see [Security Reference&mdash;Authorization](security-reference/authorization.html).

 ## Users and roles

 There is no technical distinction between a role or user in CockroachDB.
 A role/user can: